adii0018/JanSetu-AI/README.md

 ## 🛠️ Tech Stack

-Designed to be deployable at **zero cost**, so any state or city government can adopt it — not just run it as a demo.
+Designed to be deployable at **zero cost**, so any state or city government can adopt it — not just run it as a demo..

 <details open>
 <summary><b>Frontend — Web Application</b></summary><br>